 - Demonstrate a positive attitude and work together as a team.

 - Know and respect the rules at all times.

 - Respect the sport, yourself, teammates, opponents and officials.

 - Encourage and promote team work.
 Set a positive example.

 - There should be zero tolerance towards intentional violence.

 - Coaches should be certified and officials should be qualified to teach players about dangerous situations.

 - Seek medical attention immediately when an injury is suspected.

 - Respect the recommendations and activity restrictions prescribed to ensure a full recovery.

 - Return to basketball only once fully recovered.
 Your return to play should be gradual to make sure you are physically and mentally ready to play and to avoid re-injury.
-Returning to sports after an injury.

 Last updated: July 2013, October 2015